 After releasing ANGELICA, Muriel completed a further tour of the UK and Germany with Neale Donald Walsch.
 She sang at the premier of the film 'The Cosmic Ordering Service' (based upon the book by Baerbel Mohr), at the International Angel Conference in Hamburg (featuring Doreen Virtue and Diana Cooper), for Hay House in London, with James Twyman in Glastonbury, and performed for Amma ("The Hugging Saint")'s Darshan at Alexandra Palace, London.

-Now residing in New Zealand, and completing a Master of Art’s degree exploring how music affects consciousness to create healing states, Muriel brings another level of depth to her creativity.
+Now residing in New Zealand and completing a Master of Art’s degree exploring how music affects consciousness to create healing states, Muriel brings another level of depth to her creativity.
 Incorporating vocalisation and mantra into her work has seen her sound evolve into even more powerful expressions, aligned with her intention to heal.
-Her application of mindful listening within, paired with self-acceptance and trust in what she perceives as inspiration is for her the key.
+Her intention, spiritual connection, and application of mindful listening within, paired with trust in what she inwardly perceives, form her foundation for creating healing sound.

 "Music is an art form with the potential to touch the deepest, truest parts of a person.
 This is the place where I like to work.
 And I know I'm not alone in this.
 There are many of us who ask to serve and find ourselves singing songs that seem to fall through us from the ethers.
-It's thrilling and humbling and so fulfilling.
-It really is a beautiful process."
+It's thrilling and humbling and so fulfilling to offer sound from the deepest part of mySelf.
+To see others resonated into their core, into that deep pool of love within, really is a beautiful process."